Steelers grab Oklahoma State tandem Rudolph and Washington

 Fichtner called Washington "no maintenance," which would be a departure from Bryant, who was twice suspended for violating the league's substance abuse policy and was briefly benched last fall after demanding a trade.

 This is the second straight year the Steelers have taken a wide receiver in the second round.
 They selected JuJu Smith-Schuster in the second round of the 2017 draft.
-Smith-Schuster's rapid development made the talented but enigmatic Bryant expendable.
+Smith-Schuster's rapid development - his seven touchdown receptions were the most by a rookie in the NFL last year - made Bryant expendable.

 "They got the best (receiving group) in the league," Washington said.
 "I can't wait to work with those guys and learn from them."